 It must be overwhelming to hire an Architect.
 With companies advertising services for architectural designer, designer, interior design, etc. it is confusing, even for me, what services these companies offer and what is actually required not only to complete a project but if the company is advertising a professionally licensed design and construction professional.
 These unregulated titles make it difficult for potential customers to make an educated decision on the services required to get their project up and moving as well as through the permit process and ultimately constructed.
-Nearly weekly I come across individuals confusing the public and disrespecting the title of Architect and often times blurring and confusing clients with terms like designer, architectural designer, etc. In fact, many do even hold a degree in the field of design or construction much less have a license to practice in the industry.
+Nearly weekly I come across individuals confusing the public and disrespecting the title of Architect and often times blurring and confusing clients with terms like designer, architectural designer, etc. In fact, many do not even hold a degree in the field of design or construction much less have a license to practice in the industry.

 F i d u c i a r y